 How would you debug a Docker container that has no shell, no tools, but a single

 statically-compiled executable?
-Creating docker images FROM scratch
+Creating docker images FROM scratch is a trend

 on the rise, but is it really taking away our debugging capabilities?